phlppschrr/ImageFocusArea/README.md

 Usage
 -----

-Create a new Inputfield ImageFocusrect and add it to the desired template.
+Create a new Inputfield ImageFocusArea and add it to the desired template.
 Edit a page with this template and add an image to the new field.
 You will see a link "Add Image Focusarea".
 Click the link and you will see a popup with a cropping tool similar to the Thumbnails module.
 Select the important part of the image, click "apply" and save the page.